cdmwebs/drinkup/README.md

 #### Leadership

-> A committee is a group that keeps minutes and loses hours.
+> "A committee is a group that keeps minutes and loses hours." &mdash; Milton Berle
-  Milton Berle

 Leadership is important.
 If there's one thing I've taken away from this experience, it's that putting someone in charge is not a bad thing.
 Delegation is important too, but having a small